cyberus-technology/hedron/docs/proposals.md

 ### Changes to the HIP

-Hedron will stop reporting the following information in the HIP:
+We will remove the following information in the HIP:

 - the IOMMU feature bit,
 - any IOAPIC information,